Catholic ecumenical councils: First Vatican Council

 The council, also known as Vatican I, was convened by Pope Pius IX in 1869 and had to be prematurely interrupted in 1870 because of advancing Italian troops.
 In the short time, it issued definitions of the Catholic faith, the papacy and papal infallibility.
 Many issues remained incomplete, such as a definition of the Church and the authority of the bishops.
 Many French Catholics desired the dogmatization of Papal infallibility and the assumption of Mary in the ecumenical council.

 Nine mariological petitions favoured a possible assumption dogma, which however was strongly opposed by some council fathers, especially from Germany.
 On May 8, the fathers rejected a dogmatization at that time, a decision shared by Pope Pius IX.
 The concept of co-redemptrix was also discussed but left open.
 In its support, council fathers highlighted the divine motherhood of Mary and called her the mother of all graces.
 But by the time of Vatican II it was passed over for reasons given and later avoided because of its ambiguity.
 The council met in four sessions from 8 December 1869, to 18 July 1870.

 Second Vatican Council

 The Second Vatican Council, also known as Vatican II, was convoked by Pope John XXIII and met from 1962 to 1965.
 Unlike most previous councils, it did not issue any condemnations, as its objective was pastoral.
-Despite this, it issued 16 magisterial documents:
+16 magisterial documents were issued by the Council: